silky/docs/argument protocol/ap.md

 Review
 --

-*Goals*: Ensure the process was useful.
+*Goal*: Ensure the process was useful.

 Upon successful arguing on either party, the loss conditions will be reviewed, and the learnings on some party can be noted.
 At this stage, it is guaranteed that one